 Rhyne morphology

 Some missing values in rhyne width filled in with 2009 values or using photographs.
-Flow data not used in this version of the analysis.
+Flow data were not used in this version of the analysis.
 Water depth (proximal and central) was averaged across the dip points in a plot.
 Tier 3 rhynes seem to be quite a lot deeper in spring than in summer and autumn whilst there is less variation in depth year round in Tier 1 plots (Table 4).
 The depth of the water below land (or freeboard) is higher in Tier 1 plots as expected.

 Table 4.
 Average rhyne morphology variables across plots in each season for all plots, tier 1 plots and tier 3 plots.